 A no-charge genetic testing program, sponsored by X4 Pharmaceuticals, Inc. in partnership with Invitae.
-This test looks at 407 genes known to cause PIDs, including those causing neutropenia.
+This genetic test is only looking at certain genes known to cause chronic neutropenia and primary immunodeficiencies (PIs).
 Saliva or blood samples can be taken at your home or doctor’s office and mailed back to Invitae, and if you are tested through the program, you have access to free post-test genetic counseling.

 Genetic testing is available in the US and Canada with the potential for expansion into other countries where third party genetic testing is permitted by local rules and regulations.